JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/token_swap.md

   --data "code=AQDy8...xMhKNA"
 ```

-The server needs to respond with content-type `application/json` and the at least the following body:
+The server needs to respond with content-type `application/json` and the following body:

 ```json
 {